Binary File Descriptor library: Design

+BFD library can be logically divided into two parts.
+The front-end and the back-end.
+The front-end gives a common interface independent of underlying object file view.
+Users will be interacting with the object files with this interface.
+Even if the layout of the object files are not known to the user, the user would still be able to use the interface.
+This hiding of the detail is done with the help of the back-end.
+The back-end implements how the front-end interface interacts with the object files layout.
+Whenever a new object files type is introduced the back-end needs to register the type and implement it if it needs to be supported by the BFD application.

 Although BFD was originally designed to be a generic library usable by a wide variety of tools, the frequent need to tinker with the API to accommodate new systems' capabilities has tended to limit its use; BFD's main clients are the GNU Assembler (GAS), GNU Linker (GLD), and other GNU Binary Utilities ("binutils") tools, and the GNU Debugger (GDB).
 As a result, BFD is not distributed separately, but is always included with releases of binutils and GDB.
 Nevertheless, BFD is a critical component in the use of GNU tools for embedded systems development.

 The BFD library can be used to read the structured data out of a core dump.